 So how do you deal with this in the course of your negotiations?
 Well, the best time to do it is at the time you are reviewing the contract.
 Usually, the form of release that is going to be demanded upon you is an exhibit to the contract.
 When you review your contract, before you sign it, if you want to make changes to the release, that is the time to do it.

 Sometimes it may not have an exhibit as a release, but it says that you agree to use any form of release that is acceptable to the contractor.
 Well if that is the case, then the contractor may present you with a release that you are going to be obligated to sign.
 So, sometimes people think that they do not have to sign any release but the release that is found in the lien statute.
 And that generally is true, except for when you sign a contract that says you will sign a specific form of release.

 Always Do This One Thing with Every Release

 Now we will talk about the one thing you absolutely need to make sure of every time you sign a release.
 This is a mistake that people make on a pretty regular basis.

 1. Match the through date with the dollars

 You need to make sure that the through date of the release matches the amount of money that you are getting for that month.
 For example, you submit a $100,000 pay request and that request is supposed to get you to the end of the month in January.
 You sign a release with the through date as of the last day in January.
 You go to pick up your check and that check is only $80,000, but you were expecting $100,000.
-Some clients perceive that it is okay because they submitted a $100,000 pay request and they only get an $80,000 check, so they were shorted.
-They think they’re okay because now the numbers don’t match, and that next month they will be paid the other $20,000.
+Some perceive that it is okay because they submitted a $100,000 pay request and they only get an $80,000 check, so they were shorted.
+They think they are okay and that just because the numbers do not match now, that next month they will be paid the other $20,000.